Performing Artists, Groups & Educators

 Duo Sá de Percussão

-The DUO SÁ de Percussão is assembled by the siblings Pedro and Janaína Sá.
+The Duo Sá de Percussão is assembled by the siblings Pedro and Janaína Sá.
 Since 2004, they actively participate in the Brazilian chamber music scene and in distinguished international percussion events.
-In 2015, they performed as Artists in PASIC (Percussive Arts Society International Convention), playing in the International Showcase Concert, in San Antonio, Texas (EUA), the largest and most prestigious percussion event in the world, and obtained renowed compliments from important percussion personalities, such as Ney Rosauro, Michael Udow, Stanley Leonard, Joe Locke, Thomas Akins and many others.
+In 2015, they performed as Artists in PASIC (Percussive Arts Society International Convention), playing in the International Showcase Concert, in San Antonio, Texas (EUA), the largest and most prestigious percussion "event" in the world, and obtained renowed compliments from important percussion personalities, such as Ney Rosauro, Michael Udow, Stanley Leonard, Joe Locke, Thomas Akins and many others.
 Due to the presentation success in Texas, Percussive Arts Society invited them again for PASIC in 2016, in Indianapolis, where they gave a Clinic-Symphonic lecture about Percussion in Villa-Lobos.
-The DUO SÁ also contributed by writing the article "Percussion in Villa-Lobos" for the periodical Percussive Notes, from Indianapolis, the most well regarded percussion magazine in the world.
+The Duo Sá also contributed by writing the article "Percussion Instruments Used by Villa-Lobos" for the periodical Percussive Notes, from Indianapolis, the most well regarded percussion magazine in the world.

-Amongst many relevant artistic accomplishments from DUO SÁ, stand out the concerts of the "Série Prata da Casa", chamber music project from the Orquestra Petrobras Sinfônica (Opes – RJ), orchestra in which both perform, in addition to concerts in the Science and Cultur Forum in UFRJ (Rio de Janeiro), on the P.A.S.
-Day in Brazil (Percussive Arts Society/Brazil Chapter) in Unicamp (SP), International Percussion Festival in Tatuí (SP), International Percussion Festival in UFF (Niterói, RJ), Gala Concert on the 25th International Brazilian Colonial Music and Ancient Music Festival in Juiz de Fora (MG), in the Interview/Recital for the program “Partituras” from TV-Brasil (2015), in the Lecture/Concert in the 36th International Music Festival in Londrina (2016) and, recently, the DUO interpreted the emblematic Béla Bartók's Sonata for Two Pianos and Percussion with the Duo Bretas-Kevorkian, in 2016, at the Sala Cecília Meireles.
+Amongst many relevant artistic accomplishments from Duo Sá, they performed on the P.A.S.
+Day in Brazil (Percussive Arts Society/Brazil Chapter) in Unicamp, in International Percussion Festival in Tatuí, in International Percussion Festival in UFF in Niterói, in the Gala Concert from the 25th International Brazilian Colonial Music and Ancient Music Festival in Juiz de Fora, in the Interview/Recital for the program “Partituras” from TV-Brasil, in the Lecture/Concert in the 36th International Music Festival in Londrina and, recently, the Duo interpreted the emblematic Béla Bartók's Sonata for Two Pianos and Percussion with the Duo Bretas-Kevorkian, at the Sala Cecília Meireles, Rio de Janeiro.

-DUO SÁ de Percussão is proudly an Artist/Endorser-Clinician from Adams Percussion, Black Swamp Percussion, Sabian Cymbals, Encore Mallets, Inc., using these musical instruments and mallets in all of their artistic, teaching and recording projects.
+Duo Sá de Percussão is proudly an Artist/Endorser-Clinician from Encore Mallets, Inc., Adams Percussion, Black Swamp Percussion and Sabian Cymbals, using these musical instruments and mallets in all of their artistic, teaching and recording projects.